-- Each event must perform two selections of contrasting styles - an up-tempo piece and a ballad.
+- PLEASE NOTE RULE CHANGE BEGINNING FALL 2023: Each event must perform two selections of contrasting styles that contrast in style, technique, and decade (10 years apart) of composition.
 Music must be memorized.

 - Recommended composers include: Harold Arlen, Irving Berlin, Hoagy Carmichael, Vernon Duke, Duke Ellington, George and Ira Gershwin, Jerome Kern, Cole Porter, Rodgers and Hart, Rodgers and Hammerstein, Hart and Loewe, Arthur Schwartz, Jule Styne, Jimmy VanHeusen, Vincent Youmans, early Stephen Sondheim, early Leonard Bernstein, Kurt Weill